CommonEvaluationPlatform/CEP/README.md

 * Ubuntu: Install `libcrypto++-dev`.
 On 22.04, `libncurses5` will also be required to run Vivado 2020.1

-* RHEL7:   You need to ensure gcc 7.x.x+ is installed.
-This can be found in the `rhel-workstation-rhscl-7-rpms`  or `rhel-server-rhscl-7-rpms` repos, whose available is RHEL subscription dependent.
-Once the repo is enabled, the appropriate gcc can be installed by running `sudo yum install devtoolset-7-gcc-c++ devtoolset-7-libstdc++-devel.i686`.

-    Once installed, you want to run `scl enable devtoolset-7 bash` to ensure g++ maps to the correct version within your currently active shell.
-The CEP Co-Simulation makefile will automatically look for g++ and related tools in /opt/rh/devtoolset-7/root/usr/bin.
+* RHEL8:
+  The following packages are required beyond the default RHEL8 install `sudo dnf install make git gcc-toolset-13-gcc-c++-13.1.1-4.3.el8.x86_64`

+  Additionally, even though the Cadence `checkSysConf` doesn't report it, you'll need to `sudo dnf install glibc.i686`

+  SELinux can interfere with the CEP CoSimulation.
+Either it should be set to permissive or more carefully crafted rules would need to be crafted.

   Libcrytpo++ will need to be built from source.
 It can be downloaded from [here](https://www.cryptopp.com).
 It is receommended you select a version >= 8.6.
+  The following commands allow you to build libcrypto++ : `make; sudo make install`

 It is recommended you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
 This includes conda installation and submodule initialization.
+Note the dependency on a specific version of conda-lock.

 Following the installation of conda, it is recommended you execute the following commands
 ```
   conda config --set auto_activate_base false                   <-- don't automatically run the base environent upon execution of .bashrc
   conda init bash                                               <-- Be sure bash is correctly configured with conda (other base environ deactivation will hang)
 ```

 ## Repository Directory Structure